top of page

 Can I Close a Company with Debts to HMRC?

-Yes — HMRC debts are written off when a company enters a Creditors’ Voluntary Liquidation (CVL).
+Yes, you can close a limited company with HMRC debts using a Creditors’ Voluntary Liquidation (CVL).
 HMRC becomes an unsecured creditor, meaning they receive a share of any asset sale, but the remaining balance is wiped when the company is dissolved.

 HMRC will not chase you personally unless: